microsoft/vscode-gradle/README.md

 - `gradle.enableTasksExplorer`: Enable an explorer view for gradle tasks
 - `gradle.customBuildFile`: Custom gradle build filename
 - `gradle.explorerNestedSubProjects`: Show nested subprojects in the explorer

+## Snippets

+This extensions provides snippets for the groovy and kotlin build files:

+- `cgt`: Create a new gradle task

 ## Slow Task Provider Warning